 Research carried out in 2013 showed that less than half of tribunal claimants who had been awarded compensation received the full award from the employer.

-The penalty will be 50% of the unpaid award, subject to minimum and maximum amounts and a reduction for prompt payment.
+The penalty will be 50% of the unpaid award.
+This is subject to minimum and maximum amounts and a reduction for prompt payment.

 Statutory Family-Related Pay and Sick Pay Rates Are Frozen

-This isn’t actually a change in legislation, however many employers may be expecting one around statutory rates of pay.
+In fact, this isn’t actually a change in legislation.
+However, many employers may be expecting one around statutory rates of pay.
 Unlike in previous years, there will be no increase to statutory adoption, maternity, paternity or shared parental pay rates in April 2016.

-Statutory sick pay will also remain at the same rate that has applied since April.
+For now, Statutory sick pay will remain at the same rate that has applied since April.

-If you need any help applying new legislation the please call Metis HR on 01706 565332 now and we will be happy to help.
+Therefore, if you need any help applying new legislation the please call Metis HR on 01706 565332 now.
+We will be happy to help.

 Metis HR is a professional HR Consultancy based in the North West of Englandsupporting clients across the country.
 We specialise in providing outsourced HR services to small and medium-sized businesses.
 Call us now on 01706 565332 to discuss how we may help you.